ros2/domain_bridge/doc/design.md

 such that it matches the majority of the available publishers for a given topic.
 For example, given publisher *A* and publisher *B* from the aforementioned scenario, the bridge would select a reliability setting of best effort since it matches with both publishers.

-For *deadline* and *lifespan* policies, the bridge will use the max value given the policy value for all publishers.
+For *deadline* and *lifespan* policies, if the user has opted into automatic matching, the bridge will use the max value given the policy value for all publishers.
 For example, if a publisher *A* has a larger deadline than publisher *B* (and *A* and *B* publish to the same topic), then the bridge will use the deadline value of publisher *A*.

 The bridge will decide on the QoS settings as soon as one or more publishers is available.